Alcoholics Anonymous: The 12 Steps of AA & Success Rates

 Alcoholics Anonymous Statistics

-With the prevalence of alcohol abuse and addiction in the U.S. and around the world, the widespread presence of AA is not a surprise.
+With the prevalence of alcohol addiction in the U.S. and around the world, the widespread presence of AA is not a surprise.
 Alcoholics Anonymous has more than 115,000 groups worldwide.5

 A survey conducted by AA in 2014 showed that:5